Skip to main content

 Woodboro Lakes Wildlife Area

 Woodboro Lakes Wildlife Area is located about 10 miles west of Rhinelander in the Town of Woodboro.
-It consists of about 3,000 acres with a variety of upland forests with six small lakes.
+It consists of about 3,000 acres with a variety of upland forests and six small lakes.
 The forests are mostly aspen and white birch with areas of red oak, red maple and white pine.
+The property was purchased from a paper company in 1999 as part of the "Great Addition."

-The lakes are small, shallow and contain no game fish.
-An extensive logging road network runs through the property, but access is limited to high clearance and four-wheel drive vehicles.
+The lakes are small, shallow and contain no game fish, but are used by various wildlife species.
+An extensive logging road network runs through the property and functions as high-quality foot access.
+Standard vehicle travel is allowed on the main road through the property.
 ATVs are only allowed on the designated ATV trail.

 The Roe Lake-Stag Lake Unit occurs about 3 miles south of the main Woodboro Lakes Wildlife Area.
 This 500-acre area contains about half the frontage on Roe and Stag Lakes.
 The habitat is mostly aspen forest with some pine and hardwoods throughout.
-Hunting and trapping are allowed.
 The property is accessible from the north on US Highway 8.
 You can also walk to the property from Spring Creek Road about a half-mile south of the property.
-Due to limited road access, most of the property is accessible by foot travel only.
+The property has limited road access but is accessible by foot via an extensive trail network.
 No ATVs are allowed.

 Management Objectives